-Many millennials seem to be of the opinion that taking on debt is a bad thing.
-It’s helpful to understand the difference between good debt and bad debt.
+Some people think that taking on debt is a bad thing, so it’s helpful to understand the difference between good debt and bad debt.
 Homeownership, for example, is good debt to take on.
 However, insane credit card debt is bad.
 If you can’t pay off the balance each month, you should curb your spending.
 Life can throw us unexpected expenses, so some debt may be inevitable.
 If you have to take on debt, try to maintain a reasonable amount of debt based on your income and expenses.

 Credit is a necessary evil if you want to make any major purchase in life, from buying a home to starting a business.
 Even taking on a lease or buying a car requires a credit check.
 Can you get by without a strong credit history?
 Try it, you’ll see.

 Now is a good time to become familiar with the concept of compound interest.
 It basically means you’re earning interest not only on the principle you contribute to an account but also on the interest that accumulates.